-Disclosure: This post may contain affiliate links.
+Disclosure: This post on beginner runners may contain affiliate links.
 Please see my disclosure on the bottom right sidebar for more details.
 Also, this post was first written in 2017 and revised for 2020.

 Running is a great way to stay in shape or even lose weight if you wish, but a lot of people just don’t know where to start.
 I have been distance running for eight years, and while not the fastest person ever, I do have some words of wisdom to share for beginners.
 Check out my eight very best tips below.